 Counterfeit California Coins

-Due to the confusion of the early Californian economy and the need for privately minted coins, there is a high prevalence of modern-day replicas that coin collectors need to be wary of.
+Due to the confusion of the early Californian economy and the need for privately minted coins, there is a high prevalence of modern-day replicas.
+Coin collectors need to be wary of these.
 Coins minted by private companies before 1882, when the Coinage Act of 1864 was first enforced, are considered to be authentic.
 These coins have a denomination, including the word “DOLLAR” or an abbreviation, and resemble official U.S. coins of the time.
 The Coinage Act made it illegal to mint coins privately, so to comply, counterfeit coins will not have a denomination, usually only saying “1/2 CALIFORNIA GOLD” or something similar, and often have an image of a bear.

-If you are looking to sell rare coins or purchase some for your collection, Atlanta Gold & Coin Buyers is here for you.
+So, if you are looking to sell rare coins or purchase some for your collection, Atlanta Gold & Coin Buyers is here for you.
 We provide free appraisals and transparent, honest buying and selling practices.
 Our rates are among the most competitive for rare coin dealers in Atlanta and throughout the nation.
-We take pride in the fact that we have many repeat customers, some of whom have been with us since we first opened our doors for business.
+We take pride in the fact that we have many repeat customers.
+Some of our customers have been with us since we first opened our doors for business.
 Call us at 404-236-9744 to schedule your appointment today.